jordanreger/public.vault/projects/glassware.md

 </activity>
 ```

-Also, to make sure you don't blind yourself, remove the following line inside the first `<application>` tag:
+As mentioned [here](https://developers.google.com/glass/develop/gdk/quick-start#:~:text=Theme%3A%20None%20(ADT%20and%20Android%20Studio%20usually%20assign%20a%20theme%20automatically%2C%20even%20if%20you%20specify%20no%20theme%2C%20so%20remove%20the%20android%3Atheme%20property%20from%20your%20manifest%20after%20creating%20a%20project.) on step  to make sure you don't blind yourself, remove the following line inside the first `<application>` tag:

 ```xml
 android:theme="@style/Theme.{project name}"